Gauss-x/Alzheimer-s-Analysis/README.md

-# MRI-and-Alzheimers-analysis
+# MRI and Alzheimer's Analysis
-The project can be found in cross sectional
+The project can be found in "cross-sectional.ipynb"